BIG 5/GAME DRIVE EXPERIENCE

 “We would land and while we had breakfast the doors would be taken off the helicopter.
 We would then fly low-level over the farm, up the gorge and over waterfalls, get back in time for a brunch, put the doors back on and fly home.
 The guys would say it was the best day of their lives.”

 It worked.
-Today, the 10 independently run lodges, ranging from three-star to five-star, all have full access to the reserve and run at more than 70% occupancy.
+Today, the 10 independently run lodges, ranging from 3-star to 5-star, all have full access to the reserve and run at more than 70% occupancy.

 Formed from a core nucleus of six farms—of which Woodlands (on which Cheetah Ridge is sited) and Braakfontein constituted the largest—Nambiti was opened to the public in late 2005.